cyberiums/cyberdoc/docs/_rpc/server.md

 sort_key: A
 ---

-Geth supports all standard web3 JSON-RPC APIs.
+Geth Flavours supports all standard web3 JSON-RPC APIs.
 You can find documentation for these APIs on the [Cyberium Wiki JSON-RPC page][web3-rpc].

 JSON-RPC is provided on multiple transports.
-Geth supports JSON-RPC over HTTP, WebSocket and Unix Domain Sockets.
+Geth Flavours supports JSON-RPC over HTTP, WebSocket and Unix Domain Sockets.
 Transports must be enabled through command-line flags.